lightstep/terraform-provider-lightstep/docs/resources/alert.md

 <a id="nestedblock--alerting_rule"></a>
 ### Nested Schema for `alerting_rule`

-Required:

-- `id` (String) ID of the corresponding destination resource.

 Optional:

 - `exclude_filters` (List of Map of String)
 - `filters` (List of Map of String)
-- `include_filters` (List of Map of String) For alert queries that produce multiple group_by values, if at least one entry is specified for this field, the destination will only receive notification for group_by results that include the set of attributes specified here.
+- `include_filters` (List of Map of String) For alert queries that produce multiple group_by values, if at least one entry is specified for this field, the destination only receives notifications for group_by results that include the set of attributes specified here.
 - `update_interval` (String) An optional duration that represents the frequency at which to re-send an alert notification if an alert remains in a triggered state.
 By default, notifications will only be sent when the alert status changes.
 Values should be expressed as a duration (example: "2d").

+Read-Only:

+- `id` (String) The ID of this resource.

 <a id="nestedblock--composite_alert"></a>